-No one goes into UX design saying, “Let’s make this is as complex as possible.”
+No one goes into UX design saying, “Let’s make this as complex as possible.”
 When it comes to design and usability, simplicity is beauty while complexity is corruption.
 But what constitutes simplicity?
 Just because something has less does that make it simpler or more desirable?
 Not necessarily.

 Simplicity can also be interpreted as easy to use.
 Hitting a ball with an object like a bat, a racquet or even a club seems simple enough but it takes years of practice to use them both effectively as any professional player will attest.